mccornet/pl-900/01 - Introduction.md

 - [From a Postman collection](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-postman-collection)

 While the requirements for each approach will vary, ***they all require a Power Apps per app or per user plan***.

+### Triggers and Actions

+Once you have established a data source and configured your connector, there are two types of operations you can use, triggers or actions.

+**Triggers** are ***only used in Power Automate*** and prompt a flow to begin.
+Triggers can be time based, such as a flow which begins every day at 8:00 am, or they could be based off of an action like creating a new row in a table or receiving an email.
+You will always need a trigger to tell your workflow when to run.

+**Actions** are used in ***Power Automate and Power Apps***.
+Actions are ***prompted by the user or a trigger*** and allow interaction with your data source by some function.

 ## DLP, Compliance, Privacy, Accessibility